alipman88/al-fpf-mobile/README.md

 Once XCode is installed, be sure to install xcode command line tools `xcode-select --install`.

+#### Cleaning Xcode derived data

+Xcode caches various files to speed up the build process.
+Over time, these cached files can accumulate and lead to build errors.
+When encountering an iOS build error, try the following:

+1. Close Xcode (if open)
+2. Delete the contents of `~/Developer/Library/Xcode/DerivedData`.
+3. Delete and reinstall pods (`cd ios; rm -rf Pods; pod install; cd ..`)

 ### Android Studio

 For more information, see https://reactnative.dev/docs/environment-setup.